ObieSource/peertube-multipart-upload/README.md

 This script aims to simplify the process of multipart-uploads to be as easy as uploading the file via the browser application or via a single-part upload.
 It uses environmental variables to declare the required parameters, such as the username and password, and information about the video.

 # Installation
 peertube-multipart-upload is currently only available for installation by compiling from source.
-Fourtunately, the go compiler makes this very easy.
+Fortunately, the go compiler makes this very easy.

 - Install the go compiler from [here](https://go.dev/dl/) or by another method.
 - Clone the peertube-multipart-upload repository